Qatar corruption scandal at the European Parliament: Marc Tarabella

 On 2 February 2023, the European Parliament removed Marc Tarabella's legal immunity; Tarabella was present and voted.
 Marc Tarabella was arrested on 10 February 2023 in Anthisnes where he is mayor.
 On 11 February, he was charged with corruption, money laundering, and participation in a criminal organisation, and incarcerated in Prison de Saint-Gilles.
 Tarabella's lawyer, Maxim Töller, has asked for the dismissal of the investigating judge, Michel Claise, on the grounds that "the judge clearly seems to take for granted the contested facts that are the subject of the investigation he is leading."
 On 20 February, the Federal Prosecutor's Office said that Claise opposed Töller's recusal motion, so the Federal Prosecutor's Office is obliged to refer Töller's motion to the Brussels Court of Appeal, who have eight days to decide whether or not the investigating judge should be removed from the case.
+In June 2023 the office of Tarabella was raided by police for the first time.